tsunami416604/azure-docs.hu-hu/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 $SSISDBServerEndpoint = "[your Azure SQL Database server name].database.windows.net" # WARNING: Please ensure that there is no existing SSISDB, so we can prepare and manage one on your behalf
 $SSISDBServerAdminUserName = "[your server admin username for SQL authentication]"
 $SSISDBServerAdminPassword = "[your server admin password for SQL authentication]"
 # For the basic pricing tier, specify "Basic", not "B".
-For standard/premium/Elastic Pool tiers, specify "S0", "S1", "S2", "S3", etc.
+For standard/premium/elastic pool tiers, specify "S0", "S1", "S2", "S3", etc.
 $SSISDBPricingTier = "[Basic|S0|S1|S2|S3|S4|S6|S7|S9|S12|P1|P2|P4|P6|P11|P15|…|ELASTIC_POOL(name = <elastic_pool_name>)]"

 $SSISDBConnectionString = "Data Source=" + $SSISDBServerEndpoint + ";User ID=" + $SSISDBServerAdminUserName + ";Password=" + $SSISDBServerAdminPassword